North Carolina Civil Statute of Limitations Laws

 Plaintiffs have time limits for filing civil lawsuits, which differ by the type of claim (in most states).
 These time limits, referred to as the civil statute of limitations, are meant to help preserve the integrity of evidence and witness testimony.
 North Carolina's civil statute of limitations laws provide a three-year time limit for personal injuries, fraud, and many other causes of action; but just a one-year limit for defamation.

-Look at the following table for a complete list of North Carolina's civil statute of limitations laws.
+Look at the following table for a complete list of North Carolina's civil statute of limitations laws, while the section below contains additional information about them.
 See Time Limit Considerations in Medical Malpractice Claims for additional information.

 |Injury to Person||3 yrs. §1-52|

 |Libel/Slander||1 yr. §1-54|

 |Professional Malpractice||2 yrs. or more after the occurrence of the last act of the defendant, max.
 4 yrs.; damages by reason of a foreign object left in body; 1 yr. upon discovery, max.
 10 yrs. §1-15|

 |Contracts||Written: 3 yrs. §1-52(1); Oral: 3 yrs. §1-52(1)|

 Some people believe that if you caused someone else harm, you should always be able to be held accountable for that harm, regardless of the time passed.
 However, statutes of limitations are not designed to let people off the hook.
 Instead, their goal is efficiency and preserving evidence.
 The more time passes, the more witnesses forget, and the more likely that important documents are lost or destroyed.